 Travel Card

 The other option is a Travel Card, a paper ticket that you also pre-purchase and have mailed to your home (they are also available for purchase at ticket machines and visitor center’s in London) .
 It allows unlimited travel on bus, Tube, tram, DLR, London Overground, and National Rail services within the London travel zones for 1, 2, or 3 days.
-The pass ranges from £16 for one day in zones 1 – 4 to £68 for 3 days in zones 1 – 6.
+The pass ranges from £16 for one day in zones 1 – 4 to £21.50 for one day in zones 1 – 6.

 What Should You Choose?